FindLaw

 FindLaw is a business of Internet Brands that provides online legal information in the form of state laws, case law and codes, legal blogs and articles, a lawyer directory, DIY legal services and products, and other legal resources.
-The company also provides online marketing services for law firms.
-FindLaw was created by Stacy Stern, Martin Roscheisen, and Tim Stanley in 1995, and was acquired by Thomson West in 2001.
+It also provides online marketing services for law firms.

+Founded in 1995 by Stacy Stern, Martin Roscheisen, and Tim Stanley, the company was acquired by Thomson West five years later.
+Then, in December 2024, MH Sub I, LLC (also known as Internet Brands) completed the purchase of Findlaw.

+Background

-FindLaw.com began in Silicon Valley in 1995 when the original founders compiled a list of attorney resources for a group of law librarians in Northern California.
+FindLaw.com began in Silicon Valley when its founders compiled a list of attorney resources for a group of law librarians in Northern California.
 Based on the positive sentiment from the librarians, the founders decided to publish this information as a public legal resource on the domain FindLaw.com.

 Though there was a formal launch of FindLaw.com on January 9, 1996, the domain was first registered December 13.
 1995.
 The website soon offered a wide array of legal content and resources for both attorneys and consumers, including a lawyer directory, an online career center and message boards like the famous "Greedy Associates" which exists today on the FindLaw.com website as a popular blog.

 History

 1995–2001: early years

 In 1995, two attorneys compiled a list of lawyer resources for a group of California law librarians and then published that list online.
 The attorneys registered the domain findlaw.com on December 13, 1995.
 They had an official public launch of the website in January 1996.
 By June 1996, there was an interactive online continuing legal education course offering.
 The following year saw the launch of LegalMinds, followed the year after by JusticeMail (sunsetted in 2021).

 FindLaw.com won gold medals for best legal website in 1997, 1998, and 1999.

-By end of 1999, FindLaw had both acquired LawyerMarketing.com to launch FindLaw Lawyer Marketing and made available free access to legal briefs.
+By the end of 1999, FindLaw had both acquired LawyerMarketing.com to launch FindLaw Lawyer Marketing and made available free access to legal briefs.
 In 1999 it also launched its FirmSite service, providing website design and content services for attorneys.

-In the start of 2000, FindLaw created partnerships with The New York Times, The Washington Post, CNN Interactive, Earthlink, Quicken, USA Today, and other media for sharing content.
+In the start of 2000, FindLaw created partnerships with The New York Times, The Washington Post, CNN Interactive, EarthLink, Quicken, USA Today, and other media for sharing content.

-By midyear of 2000, FindLaw offered the first legal portal to support personalization through “My FindLaw."
+By midyear of 2000, FindLaw offered the first legal portal to support personalization through "My FindLaw".
 By October of the same year, FindLaw launched an extensive and comprehensive lawyers and law firm directory for the entire United States.